“How do I find my coaching niche?”

 It’s highly likely that you already know your dream client: the person you love to serve and can serve better than any other client.

 Often your niche is right in front of you, but you simply can’t see it.
 It’s the person you’re already serving, the person you’re most excited about working with, the person who seeks you out, naturally.

-It’s more than finding a niche.
-You want to step into your expertise and claim your niche.
+It’s more than finding or choosing your niche.
+The real power comes from stepping into your power and claiming your niche.
 Here’s how:

 - Know it.
 Get clear on the clients you want to serve and the problems you want to solve.
 If you’re not sure, do some market research.
 But also, trust your gut.